floriantoenjes/real-time-react-chat-app/README.md

 * serves the frontend as well
 * makes its WebSocket connections scalable by using a Redis instance
 * uses an S3 store to persist files
+* uses a PeerJS server which I forked and extended with pub/sub-functionality

 The frontend...
 * is also written in TypeScript making use of React v18 as a framework.